 Why Choose Shulman & Hill?

 Over the years, our dedicated personal injury lawyers near Long Island City have successfully recovered millions of dollars in compensation for our injured clients.
 Although we have a proven track record of success, we understand that each case is different.
-Call us today at 212-221-1000 or schedule a free legal consultation online to learn more about your case and how we can help.
+Call us today or schedule a free legal consultation online to learn more about your case and how we can help.